 Diedrich & Nettie Friesen

-The second missionary couple we would like to introduce are the Friessens.
+The first missionary couple we would like to introduce are the Friesens’.
 Previously missionaries in Belize, the Friesen family now live in Manitoba and minister to the low German speaking people primarily through music.
 While in North America, they raise money for valuable resources and then travel to South America and provide to the Mennonite colonies while ministering to them through music and preaching.
-They help translate devotionals, children’s curriculum and other much needed resources for the church.
+They help translate devotionals, children’s curriculum, and other much needed resources for the church.

 Andew & Deanna Friesen